FEMA Flood Mitigation Grant Assistance Program

 Home Elevation Budget

 A home elevation budget is required as part of the application.
 Please work with your contractor to complete the “Home Elevation Budget” form when submitting your home elevation application.

 The FMA program for individual home elevation, acquisition, relocation, and reconstruction can be administered throughout the County, including both incorporated and unincorporated areas.

 The program is a competitive grant program that provides funding to the County if approved by FDEM and FEMA.
 Funds can be used for projects that reduce or eliminate the risk of repetitive flood damage to buildings insured by the NFIP.
+Applicants must have flood insurance at the time of application and be willing to maintain flood insurance in perpetuity.
 The FMA Program grants fund projects that reduce future flood losses.
 These may include elevating (lifting) your home, selling to the County and returning the land to its natural state, or demolishing your home and rebuilding NFIP-compliant insured structures.
 FMA provides funds yearly to reduce or remove the risk of flood damage to NFIP insured buildings.